 - Musical instruments, balls, frisbees or other fun game type things.

-The closest mass transit points for bus & train are Amherst & Worcester, MA.
-Pick-ups and drop off must be coordinated & confirmed in advance and are subject to staff/volunteer availability.
+Requests for mass transit pick-ups & drop offs must be coordinated & confirmed in advance and are subject to staff/volunteer/participant availability.

 You may contact us at firstname.lastname@example.org or 401-575-9973.